shovanmaity/metacontroller-by-example/basic-k8s/readme.md

 ### Overview

-In this section, we will discuss on how we can run these controllers in the Kubernetes environment.
+In this section, I will discuss on how you can run these controllers in the Kubernetes environment.
 If meta-controller is not installed then you need to [install](https://github.com/shovanmaity/metacontroller-by-example/tree/master/metacontroller) it.

-In these examples we will use 2 crd `Ping` and `Pong`.
-For custom resource `Ping` we will create a controller.
-In `Ping` cr we will provide name and other details.
-Controller will create a `Pong` resource for each `Ping` in which we can find a greeting message with the details.
+In these examples I will use 2 crds `Ping` and `Pong`.
+For custom resource `Ping` I will create a controller. `Ping` cr will contain name and other details.
+Controller will create a `Pong` resource for each `Ping`.
+In `Pong` cr you can find a greeting message.

 ### Example Controller
 - [Go](https://github.com/shovanmaity/metacontroller-by-example/tree/master/basic-k8s/go)